grafana/loki/docs/sources/clients/promtail/configuration.md

   [enabled: <boolean> | default = false]

   # Initial delay to wait before starting the decompression.
-  # Specially useful in scenarios where compressed files are found before the compression is finished.
+  # Especially useful in scenarios where compressed files are found before the compression is finished.
   [initial_delay: <duration> | default = 0s]

   # Compression format.
 Supported formats are: 'gz', 'bz2' and 'z.